chronus7/c3schedule/README.md

   -T TILL [TILL ...], --till TILL [TILL ...], --to TILL [TILL ...]
                         The time to filter to.
-Default is open end. [[[[[year] month] day] hour] minute]
+Default is open end. [[[[[year] month] day] hour] minute] --speakers SPEAKER [SPEAKER ...]
+                        All events of these speakers
 ```

 Timetable